Current PhD Students

 Contact Information: rpey@uwo.ca, LinkedIn

 Ross specialises in statutory interpretation (including comparative statutory interpretation).
-His thesis maps the current approach to statutory interpretation in the UK.
-In Edinburgh, he analysed the interpretation and operation of Brexit legislation that sets out the post-EU legal landscape.
-Additionally, Ross retains an interest in and has given presentations on tax law (specifically tax avoidance) and the conflict of laws.
+His thesis maps the current approach to statutory interpretation in the UK, including the nature of bilingual interpretation in Wales.
+In Edinburgh, he analysed the interpretation and operation of Brexit legislation.
+Additionally, Ross retains an interest in tax law (specifically tax avoidance and interpretation) and the conflict of laws.
 Ross was also a Visitor to the Faculty of Law of the University of Cambridge and a Visiting Scholar at the Yong Pung How School of Law at the Singapore Management University.
-Ross also taught EU law in Edinburgh.
+Ross is also appointed as the UK national report for European Collaborations on the conflict of laws and tax interpretation.

 Mary Ppasiou